 The year before the birth of our third child in '92 was also the year Cir was officially diagnosed with MS. He was in his early 30's then.
-He'd had symptoms as far back as his teens, but no one connected the symptoms to MS.
+He'd had symptoms as far back as his teens, but no one connected the symptoms to MS (except a doctor who told him he couldn't have multiple sclerosis because he was African American).

-We also have two older children; a daughter, 28 and a son, 25.
-Our youngest is now 17 and we've also been blessed with a beautiful 4 year old granddaughter (but more about her later).
+We also have two older children; as of 2018, a daughter, 35 and a son, 33.
+Our youngest is now 24 and we've also been blessed with two beautiful granddaughters, an 11 year old and a 6 year old, (but more about them later).

 Our oldest two children grew up with a dad who could still run and play with them.
 By the time our youngest daughter was walking really well, her dad was using a cane, a rollator, a wheelchair, and eventually an electric scooter.
 And he now has an electric wheelchair he uses around the house.
 She does have a few memories of him running with her when she was very little.